 - bruising

 When diagnosing the cause of finger stiffness, the doctor will likely ask about the person’s activity levels and symptoms.
-They may also ask about any injuries that occurred in the days leading up to the appointment.
+They may also ask about any injuries that occurred in the days leading up to the stiffness.

-Imaging tests such as X-rays are a regular part of the process.
 Looking at the underlying structures in the hand can help the doctor identify anything irregular, such as damage.

 A doctor will likely recommend a range of self-care methods and home remedies before considering alternative treatments, such as steroids or surgery.

-Depending on the cause of stiffness, the doctor may recommend specific exercises.
+A doctor may recommend specific exercises.
 A person should follow the guidance of a doctor or physical therapist.

 Gentle fist